The Origin of Sound Damping in Amorphous Solids: Defects and Beyond: Discussion

-While we are able to determine the location of damping defects, we have not determined the relationship of these defects with other theories of low-temperature properties of glasses and sound damping.
-Defects shown in Fig.~\ref{cont} resemble low-frequency quasi-localized modes \cite{Gartner2016,Wijtmans2017,Kapteijns2020}, which gives rise to sound damping in the soft-potential model \cite{Buchenau1972}.
-If we consider an isolated quasi-localized excitation described by a vector $\left|\mathcal{S}(\omega_p)\right>$ that is not hybridized with a phonon, then we expect that $\left<1|\mathcal{X}|\mathcal{S}(\omega_p)\right>$ is independent of $\omega_p$.
-If we use this assumption and replace $\left<1|\mathcal{X}|\mathcal{E}(\omega_p)\right>$ with $\left<1|\mathcal{X}|\mathcal{S}(\omega_p)\right>$, we would find that sound damping would scale as the density of quasi-localized excitations $g_s(\omega)$.
-Buchenau \textit{et al.} \cite{Buchenau1972} derived an expression that is proportional to $g_s(\omega)$ for the soft potential model, and thus would bear some resemblance to our theory under the above modifications.
+While we are able to determine the location of damping defects, we have not determined the relationship of these defects with other theories.
+Defects shown in Fig.~\ref{cont} resemble low-frequency quasi-localized excitations \cite{Gartner2016,Wijtmans2017,Kapteijns2020}, which lead to sound damping in the soft-potential model \cite{Buchenau1972}.
+Using an approximation where we replace quasi-localized modes hybridized with phonons with localized modes results in sound damping scaling as the density of quasi-localized excitations $g_s(\omega)$.
+Buchenau \textit{et al.} \cite{Buchenau1972} derived an expression that is proportional to $g_s(\omega)$ for the soft potential model, and thus would bear some resemblance to our theory using this approximation.
 Further work is needed to explore connections between the two theories.
 In particular, it is not clear how defect-free sound attenuation can be described within the soft potential model.

+While we used properties of the eigenvectors to find defects, recent work suggests that defects may be found by examining the non-affine displacement field.
+It was shown in Ref.~\cite{Baggioli2021} that dislocation-like topological defects associated with plastic yielding can be identified in the non-affine displacement field for a two-dimensional glass.
+Recent work has expanded on the characterization of these defects and their relationship to plastic failure \cite{Desmarchelier2024,Bera2024}.
+Future work should examine if these dislocation-like topological defects are also associated with areas of strong sound damping.

+Kapteijns \textit{et al.}\ \cite{Kapteijns2021} dramatically reduced sound damping by reducing internal stresses, which in turns introduces a gap in the low frequency spectrum of quasi-localized excitations \cite{Lerner2018}.
+This may also remove defects.
+They found sample-to-sample elasticity fluctuations could describe the relative change of sound damping.
+These sample-to-sample elasticity fluctuations may be related to changes in the non-affine force field, which controls defect free sound damping.

-Non-affine forces play a significant role both in our microscopic theory of sound attenuation, and in definitions of local elastic constants \cite{Mizuno2013}.
+Non-affine forces play a role both in our microscopic theory of sound attenuation, and in definitions of local elastic constants \cite{Mizuno2013}.
 Further investigation of local elastic constants may help to establish connection between our theory and the fluctuating elasticity theory.
-While it is currently not clear how to proceed, extending Mahajan \textit{et al.}'s \cite{Mahajan2021} comparison between sound attenuation and elastic constants fluctuations to a wider variety of systems may help to clarify this issue.
+Extending Mahajan \textit{et al.}'s \cite{Mahajan2021} comparison between sound attenuation and elastic constants fluctuations to a wider variety of systems may help clarify this issue.